linda-seiter/challenge-8-flatifix-without-sqlalchemy-080323-update/README.md

 ### Bonus: Aggregate and Association Method

 - `Viewer classmethod top_positive_reviewer()`
-  - Reminder: a review is considered positive if its rating is between 3 and 5, inclusive
+  - **Reminder**: a review is considered positive if its rating is between 3 and 5, inclusive
   - Returns the `Viewer` instance with the most positive reviews
   - Returns `None` if there are no positive reviews
   - _hint: will need a way to remember all viewer objects_